 You can reset a knob to its default position by double clicking it.

 Finally, most controls support entering the value using your keyboard by right-clicking on them.

 Working with patches

 The first thing you want to do after installing Multipass is probably to try out some of the presets it comes with.
-To reveal the preset browser, click on the name of the current patch in the top most part of the UI.
+To reveal the preset browser, click on the 'Browse' button next to the Multipass logo.

 Building your sound